FengboMa/docs.spectraguru/docs/Getting-started.md

 ---

-## About this Project
+## About This Project

-The project was started in Jun 2024 by Dr. Yiping Zhao and Dr. Xianyan Chen from the University of Georgia as a part of a USDA-funded project.
-See more [about us](https://www.zhao-nano-lab.com/)!
+This project was initiated in June 2024 by Dr. Yiping Zhao and Dr. Xianyan Chen from the University of Georgia as part of a USDA-funded initiative.
+Learn more [about us](https://www.zhao-nano-lab.com/)!

 ---

 ## Help and Support

-If you have any questions, comments, and observations, please let us know!
+If you have any questions, comments, or feedback, please reach out to us!
 Email: zhao-nano-lab@uga.edu.